telerik/kendo-ui-core/docs-aspnet-mvc/helpers/grid/configuration.md

 The `Batch` method configures the batch `create`, `update` and `destroy` operations.
 By default, the batch operations are disabled.

-The example below demonstrates how to enable the batch mode.
+The following example demonstrates how to enable the batch mode.

 ###### Example